"Know Your History,

 The Texas Black History Preservation Project is an Austin, Texas-based, diverse non-profit research

 group.
-Through this site, the Project seeks to make free and readily accessible a wide-ranging
+Through this encyclopedia, the Project seeks to make free and readily accessible a wide-

-collection of information related to the black experience in Texas not only for younger generations of
+ranging collection of information related to the black experience in Texas not only for younger

-African Americans, but to all Texans and anyone interested in the evolution, progress, and
+generations of African Americans, but to all Texans and anyone interested in the evolution,

 Roxanne Evans is a graduate of Drake University, and has worked in journalism for nearly three